microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 #### Explore your database with Azure Data Studio (ADS)

-Let's use ADS to explore the database and look at various features to compare and contrast with SQL Server and Azure SQL Managed Instance.
+Let's use ADS to explore the database and look at various features to compare and contrast with SQL Server and Azure SQL Database.

 1. Use the Object Explorer interface to browse tables from the sample database AdventureWorksLT.
 2. Right-click on the connection and select **New Query**.
 Use `<Ctrl>+<+>` to increase the font size.